pnlbwh/pnlpipe/README.md

 * UKFTractography
 * BRAINSTools
 * dcm2niix
+* ANTs
 * tract_querier
 * whitematteranalysis

 E.g. to add `tract_querier` to the `PATH` and `PYTHONPATH`, you would run

     source $PNLPIPE_SOFT/tract_querier-<hash>/env.sh

+Similarly, for ANTs, you would run

+    source $PNLPIPE_SOFT/ANTs-bin-<hash>/env.sh

 ### Global bashrc